envest/CancerDataScience/syllabus.md

 _Classroom Covenant_: The COVID-19 pandemic has presented life-threatening challenges and continues to expose systemic inequalities across society.
 We will treat each other with compassion and respect in every way.
-We will cultivate a space where we care about each other and do our best to promote understanding, fairness, justice, and equity.
+We will cultivate a space where we care about each other and do our best to promote the mental and physical well-being of our neighbors.

 ### Mental Health Statement

 Your mental health is important to me and your peers.
 There are many demands placed on college students, both inside and outside of the classroom.
 If you are struggling or need someone to talk with, please reach out to me or visit the Rutgers Camden Student Wellness Center.

 ### Students with Disabilities Statement

 Rutgers University welcomes students with disabilities into all of the University's educational programs.
 To receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide [documentation](https://ods.rutgers.edu/students/documentation-guidelines).
 If the documentation supports your request for reasonable accommodations, your campus’s disability services office will provide you with a Letter of Accommodations.